Trade (gay slang)

-Trade is a gay slang term which refers to the casual partner of a gay man or to the genre of such pairings.
-Men falling in the category of "trade" are not gay-identified.
-Historically the motivations may at times include a desire for emotional fulfillment and admiration, but the term often refers to a straight man who partners with a gay man for economic benefit, either through a direct cash payment or through other, more subtle means (gifts, tuition payments, etc.).
-Trade originally referred to casual sex partners, regardless of sexuality as many gay and bisexual men were closeted, but evolved to imply the gay partner is comparatively wealthy and the partner who is trade is economically deprived.
+Trade is a gay slang term which traditionally refers to the casual sex partner of a gay man.
+The partner is typically poor and heterosexual, engaging in sex work with a wealthier gay man.
+More modern usage has centered on any casual sexual encounter between men, and as an adjective to refer to any male considered masculine and sexually appealing.

+In the term's historical usage, rough trade is a variant describing partners with characteristics stereotypical of extreme masculinity.
+This may include physical strength, roughness, and calloused hands.
+These men are usually laborers in physically demanding occupations, such as factory work, construction, and farming.

+Historical usage

+Trade originally referred to casual sex partners regardless of sexuality, as many gay and bisexual men were closeted.
+The term later evolved to often imply a form of sex work, where the trade is a heterosexual and economically deprived man, partnering with a wealthier gay man for economic benefit.
+This may be through direct cash payments, or subtler means like gifts and tuition.
 Examples of this include wealthy Englishmen finding partners among deprived Cockneys in 1930s London.

-More modern usage has centered on any casual sexual encounter between men, and as an adjective to refer to any male considered masculine and sexually appealing.

-Often, the terms trade and rough trade are treated as synonymous.
-Often the attraction for the gay male partner is finding a dangerous, even thuggish, partner who may turn violent.
-That is not to say that people necessarily desire to be physically hurt, but the danger of seeking a partner in a public park, restroom, or alleyway may be exciting.
-Another variation is in comparison to regular trade, rough trade is more likely to be working-class laborers with less education and more physical demands of their work, therefore with a body developed naturally rather than in a gym.
-They may have a less polished or cleancut style than an office worker or professional businessman.
+These gay men may interpret the outward heterosexuality of trades differently.
+Some may assume that their partners are indeed straight, out of desiring having a sexual relationship with a straight man; while others may regard trades as actually closeted gay men, in an attempt to rationalise their own sexuality by pretending that they too are "doing it for the money" only.

-Victorian and Edwardian eras

-While members of the African army and the Coldstream Guards in particular have long been regarded as coming from relatively elite backgrounds, guardsmen have also had a long and celebrated reputation as sexual partners to wealthier partners.
+In Victorian and Edwardian eras, guardsmen of the British armythe Coldstream Guards in particularhave also had a reputation as sexual partners to wealthier partners, despite themselves also being long regarded as coming from relatively elite backgrounds.
 This has led to their figuring in plays by playwrights such as Georges Feydeau and Ferenc Molnár as partners to adulterous society ladies, as well as to their performing as partners of men.
 The novelist J. R. Ackerley wrote in his memoir My Father and Myself that he considered his guardsman father to have been the lover of an aristocrat for a long period of time before pursuing a wife and family, economically bettered in the end by the support he had received from his male partner.